Why new technology is critical for tackling air pollution around the globe

 In Oakland, people are already using the data from our study to push for emission reductions under a new air quality law that seeks to reduce pollution in California’s most affected neighborhoods.

-Seeing pollution mapped this way makes us better advocates for cleaner air and smart development choices.Cassandra Ely, Project lead at EDF
+Seeing pollution mapped this way makes us better advocates for cleaner air and smart development choices.Elena Craft, senior health scientist at EDF

 - Sensor types: Low-cost mobile sensors on city fleet vehicles, as well as mobile sensors on Google Street View cars and stationary sensors.